d3zd3z/hkg18/secret-storage.md

 # Secret storage from threat modeling

-Threat modeling has shown us a common vulnerability are the secrets (private keys, shared secrets) used to communicate with the outside.
-If these are in readily accessible memory on the system, many exploits can make these accessible.
+- Been doing threat modeling
+- Common theme is the storage of secrets
+- Today I want to talk about these secrets.

 - [Normal](normal.md)
 - [PSK](psk.md)